 Searching your store

-The online store search is a fully featured, powerful tool for your customers to search across all of your store's products, articles, and pages.
+The online store search is a fully featured, powerful tool for your customers to search across all of your store's products, blog posts, and pages.

 Singular and plural search terms